manorrock/azure-examples/appservice/tomcat-app-insights/README.md

     --setting-names JAVA_OPTS
 ```

-Once that is done you can start from the top to perform the actual update.
+Once that is done you can start from the *Deploy the web application on the
+managed Tomcat* to perform the actual update.

 <!-- workflow.directOnly